-The word ‘Undirected’ (Adjective) describes something lacking clear guidance, control, or purposeful direction.
-It is often used to convey randomness or the absence of intentional planning.
+The word ‘Undirected’ (adjective) describes something that lacks clear guidance, control, or a purposeful goal.
+In other words, it suggests actions, energy, or processes that drift without leadership, structure, or a clear outcome.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Undirected’ correctly in sentences.

 Undirected Explained in Depth